zed-industries/docs/configuration/themes.md

 ### Themes in Zed

-Come discuss themes in more depth with the team [on our forum](https://forum.zed.dev).
+Come discuss themes in more depth with the team in [our community forum](https://github.com/zed-industries/community/discussions).

 ### Experimental themes